MetaMask/rpc-cap/README.md

 engine.start()
 ```

+## Internal RPC Methods

-The capabilities system also adds two new methods to the RPC, and you can modify what they are with a prefix of your chocie:
+The capabilities system adds new methods to the RPC, and you can modify what they are with a prefix of your chocie with the constructor param `methodPrefix`:

-- `getCapabilities()` returns a list of capability descriptors.
-- `requestCapabilities(capabilities)` prompts user approval of some capability.
-- `useCapability(capability, params)` Performs the desired function.

-### Important distinction

-Some capabilities will prompt user approval.
-This is different than lacking the capability to perform that action.
-There are two different capabilities: The ability to perform an action without further confirmation, and the ability to suggest a possible action.
+- getPermissions() - Returns the available (otherwise restricted) capabilities for the domain.
+- requestPermissions(options) - Triggers the authroization flow, probably prompting user response, and creating the requested permissions objects if approved.
+- grantPermissions(targetDomain, permissions) - Delegates some of the requesting domain's permissions to the `targetDomain`, if those permissions exist.
+- revokePermissions(targetDomain, permissions) - Revokes a set of permissions if they are self-owned or were delegated by the requesting domain.

 ## Object Definitions

-A capability descriptor as passed to the requestor in response to `getCapabilities()`:
+### Permissions Object

 ```
 {
   method: 'send_money',
-  capability_id: 'STRONG_RANDOM_ID_LINK',
-  description, // string
-  optionalTypeData, // allows easy consumption of these dynamic methods.
+  date: 0, // unix time of creation
+  grantedBy: 'another.domain.com', // another domain string if this permission was created by delegation.
 }
 ```